 - When the landlord can enter the unit and the notice required

 - Prohibited acts such as smoking and pets

 - Who is responsible for minor and major repairs

 You should always consult with an attorney anytime you sign a legally binding contract.
 An attorney can read through the agreement and ensure signing it is in your best interest.

 Colorado landlords can offer various type of lease agreements for renters.
 The type offered typically depends on the length of the contract.
 Listed below is a brief explanation of the different types of lease agreements offered in Colorado:

-- Month-to-Month Lease: This type of agreement is typically utilized when a tenant moves into a property without signing a lease.
-A month-to-month lease automatically renews each month until either the tenant or landlord terminates the agreement.
+- Month-to-Month Lease: This type of agreement is typically utilized when a renter moves into a property without signing a lease.
+A month-to-month lease automatically renews each month until either the renter or landlord terminates the agreement.
 With this type of lease, a landlord can raise the rent and change or terminate the agreement with a written notice to the tenant.

 What is the Fair Housing Act?